Alongri/AutoTester_FileTransfer/README.md

 - **Project Organization:** AutoTester FileTransfer is equipped to handle campaign, test, and procedure files within your projects, ensuring a well-structured and efficient testing process.

-**Understanding Key Concepts:**
+## Understanding Key Concepts

+- **Campaign:**
-- **Campaign:** A campaign is the highest-level organizational unit within your AutoTester project.
+    - A campaign is the highest-level organizational unit within your AutoTester project.
 It represents a comprehensive testing project that checks an entire area of LTE features.

+- **Test:**
-- **Test:** Tests are specific subsets or components of a campaign.
+    - Tests are specific subsets or components of a campaign.
 Each test focuses on checking a particular feature or aspect of the overall project (campaign).

+- **Procedure:**
-- **Procedure:** Procedures are smaller, more granular components of your project.
+    - Procedures are smaller, more granular components of your project.
 They can be part of a test or part of the campaign and are used to define and execute specific actions or steps required for testing.

 Simplify your AutoTester file management with AutoTester FileTransfer.
 Whether you're a developer, tester, or project manager, this tool will save you time and effort, allowing you to focus on what really matters – your projects.

-**Get Started:**
+## Get Started

 1. [Installation Guide](link_to_installation_guide)
 2. [Usage Documentation](link_to_user_documentation)

 Feel free to contribute or report issues – we welcome your feedback and support!